Project Type: Research, Persona Study

 Convincing, representative personas speak to known and unknown user pain points and opportunities.
-They function as stand-ins for real users to guide decisions about design and functionality.
 The four user personas that emerged from our research findings captured the motives, behaviors, goals, priorities of ClassPass users.
 Each persona artifact included a short narrative from the persona’s perspective, providing both depth and personality.

 Specific personas details are not available for view due to NDA.

 Each persona represents a significant portion of ClassPass users in the real world, enabling product designers to focus on a manageable and memorable cast of characters.

 I find presenting work to be both immensely satisfying and completely daunting.
 Satisfying because you're finally able to share something tangible and actionable for your efforts; daunting because startups move at a fast clip (and humans generally have limited attention spans), which means you need to capture your audience's attention early and keep it.
 Knowing this reality all too well, we relied on storytelling and visuals to convey findings and insights and saved the nitty gritty details for the research report.
 Quotes from user interviews were particularly impactful and led to many follow up questions and animated discussions.

 The presentation was well received.
 The deliverables, particularly the personas, are being used to brainstorm and prioritize features.
 They are also helping to define product strategy.
 To ensure that our research lived on, we created a file repository where product and marketing team members could go to quickly access high level insights, individual observations as well as raw research data.